fillmore-labs/microbatch/README.md

 The public interface is the entry point for users interacting with the batching functionality.
 It is designed to be thread-safe, allowing safe invocation from any goroutine and simplifying usage.
-It communicates with the collector exclusively using channels.
-This deliberate choice simplifies synchronization concerns within the collector, contributing to a cleaner design and simplified reasoning about potential synchronization issues.

-#### Collector (`collector.Collector`)

-The collector is responsible for managing queued requests and initiating batch processing.
+The batcher is responsible for managing queued requests and initiating batch processing.
-It operates in a single worker goroutine, eliminating the need for locks.
-This design choice simplifies the execution flow and minimizes potential contention issues.
-The collector maintains an array of queued requests and, when a complete batch is formed or a maximum collection time is reached, spawns a processor.
+The batcher maintains an array of queued requests and, when a complete batch is formed or a maximum collection time is reached, spawns a processor.
 The processor takes ownership of the queued requests, correlating individual requests and responses.